jamesmh/PersonalBlog/source/_drafts/Everything-You-Ought-To-Know-About-NET-Core-Dependency-Injection.md

 As you guessed, this article will go over some things I've learned about DI in .NET Core, along with my suggestions for what you should know. 😊

-However, to begin - I want to explore DI for those who may not be too familiar with dependency injection to begin with.
-We'll start with the basics and more toward some more advanced scenarios.
+To begin, I want to explore DI for those who may not be too familiar with dependency injection.
+We'll start with the basics and move toward some more advanced scenarios.

 If you already know what DI is, and how to use interfaces to mock your classes and test them, etc. then you can move onto the "What You Should Know About Using .NET Core Dependency Injection" section.